PinheiroCosta/cnestesia/README.md

 # cnestesia
 Lets C the sound

-This is a music API to manipulate the sound frequency.
+This is a music library to manipulate the sound frequency.

 ## Features
 - return musical pitch notation of a given frequency (Hz)